JR-Tech-and-Software/Folder-Audio-Playlist/README.md

 Arch: `sudo pacman -S vlc`

-If you are on Windows, double check that `cvlc` is in your PATH Environment Variable.

 Now you need to make sure Python 3 is installed on your system.
 If you run almost any Linux Distro, it should already be there.
-If you are on Ubuntu systems, the package and program is `python3`, while if you are on almost any other distro it will most likely be `python`.
+If you are on Ubuntu systems, the package and program is `python3`, while if you are on almost any other distro it will most likely be `python`. to download Python 3.

-If you run Windows, go to the [Python Downloads Page](https://www.python.org/downloads/windows/) to download Python 3.
 Make sure you hit the tick box in the Installer to add Python to your PATH, this will make running this script much easier.

 If you run MacOS, unfortunately I don't hold the information about installing and running Python.
 Consult Google on this matter, I have never owned a Mac and thus don't know the procedure.